Hitman (2016 video game): Release

+Square Enix, IO Interactive's parent company, published the episodes throughout 2016 as well as the downloadable and retail version Hitman: The Complete First Season.
+The Complete First Season, which bundles all of the game's episodes, was released on 31 January 2017.
+Feral Interactive released the Definitive Edition on Linux and macOS on 16 February and 20 June 2017 respectively.
+Because of the game's poorer-than-expected financial performance and Square Enix prioritisation of other properties, Square Enix announced in June 2017 to divest IO Interactive and allow the studio's management to buy it out.

 Hitman was originally set to be released on 8 December 2015 for PlayStation 4, Windows, and Xbox One, but its release was postponed to 11 March 2016 to allow time for IO Interactive to include more content in the base game.
 The PlayStation 4 version of the game includes six exclusive missions known as The Sarajevo Six.
 Players who pre-ordered the game gained access to its beta, which was released for PlayStation 4 on 12 February and for Windows on 19 February 2016.
 No season pass was available at launch; the company considered the addition of paid content a "wrong approach".
 Players who pre-ordered the game also received a costume pack based on a mission from Blood Money and two in-game weapons.
 A beta was released prior to the game's official launch.
-Feral Interactive released the Definitive Edition on Linux and macOS on 16 February and 20 June 2017 respectively.